Jamazi4/bimcat/node-notes.md

 linestrings from extrude.
 Right now they are connected by an edge. (example of pipe extruded inwards and linestring extrusion output.)

+okay extrusion still a bit bugged: when extruding from capped and rotation applied - one wall in circle is not rendered

+think about applying transform because now it doesn't make sense? probably correct way is to multiply the transform by normal vector of prev face

+the extrude geometry seems not to be indexed for some reason

 ## General

 the problems to solve can be divided into two categories: